 The team also conduct beach surveys and clean-ups, categorising and cataloguing plastic that either contained or didn’t contain hitchhikers, and recorded the species present.
 Last year, the team also set up a collection point for guides and the public to drop off any marine plastic they find to engage with the public and students.
 There is currently a drop box outside the Charles Darwin Research Station and hopefully, it will be replicated on San Cristobal and Isabela too.
 Beach cleans and surveys have been hugely impacted by the COVID-19 pandemic when all tourism sites around the Galapagos National Park were closed due to lockdown.
 The lack of beach cleans mean that plastic pollution will be building upon the beaches, and potentially invasive marine species are not being monitored and removed.
 The team are ready to get back out onto the beach to resume their vital work as soon as it is safe to do so.

 What can you do?

 The risk posed by non-native marine species to the Galapagos Marine Reserve should not be underestimated.
 While global efforts are needed to minimise the influx of plastic into the ocean, we can act to tackle the issue of local sources of plastic pollution.
-To find out more about what we’re doing to address plastic pollution in Galapagos and how you can help head to our Plastic Pollution Free Galapagos Programme page, visit our blog for project updates and make a donation to support this vital work.
+To find out more about what we’re doing to address plastic pollution in Galapagos and how you can help head to our Plastic Pollution Free Galapagos Programme page, and make a donation to support this vital work.

 The Marine Debris project is part of the multi-institutional Marine Invasive Species Project carried out by the Charles Darwin Foundation (CDF), the Smithsonian Environmental Research Center (SERC), the Galapagos National Park Directorate (GNPD), Galapagos Biosecurity Agency (ABG), the Ecuadorian Navy and the Oceanographic branch of the navy INOCAR.